AswathyRajM/demo-portfolio1/README.md

 Download the repository and open index.html with any web browser of your choice

-You can preview the website by clicking the link below https://aswathyrajm.github.io/portfolio-html-css/
+You can view the website by clicking the link below https://aswathyrajm.github.io/portfolio-html-css/